vitaeld/ecommercetest/README.md

 * Login
 * Searching products by three criteria
 * Adding products from the cart
-* Removing products to the cart
+* Removing products from the cart
 * Checkout process

 Project requires Windows OS and NodeJS + NPM(Node Package Manager), Firefox browser to be installed.